ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 -   _User interaction: Do the FAST component's behaviors match the visual design spec?
 When they differ, which approach is preferable and why?_
     -   No additional requirements
 -   _Styling: Does FAST provide APIs to achieve the styling in the visual design spec?_
-    -   The `states` attribute described above will be a Nimble-specific API.
+    -   The `state` attribute described above will be a Nimble-specific API.
     -   Version of error / information tooltips with icons will also be included.
 -   _Testing: Is FAST's coverage sufficient?
 Should we write any tests beyond Chromatic visual tests?_
     -   No additional requirements